brightjonathan/cyber/README.md

 - Virtual private networks (VPNs)
 - Anonymous browsing tools
 </p>
-<p> Pseudonymity involves using a fictional name or identifier, allowing individuals to remain identifiable only by a pseudonym.
+<p> <b>Pseudonymity</b> involves using a fictional name or identifier, allowing individuals to remain identifiable only by a pseudonym.
 This means their real identity is not revealed, but their pseudonymous identity can be traced back to their online activities.
 Examples include:

 - Usernames or handles
 - Pen names